What You Need to Know

 Female students and male immigrants who entered the country at age 26 or older are exempted.

-- SAP policy cannot be less than the federal minimum standard, and students must meet the requirements of the SAP policy to be eligible for federal financial aid.
+- Please review the Satisfacotry Academic Progress policy.
+Students must meet the requirements of the SAP policy to be eligible for federal financial aid.

 - Every school's SAP standards include 3 components: